Nominations now open for the 2021 Conservation Hero Awards!

-All net proceeds will support Bear Yuba Land Trust (BYLT), an accredited land trust and non-profit based in Grass Valley with a mission to protect and defend the working and natural lands of the Bear and Yuba River Watersheds and empower healthy, resilient communities through Nature access and education.
+The Open Spaces & Wild Places Gala event supports Bear Yuba Land Trust (BYLT), an accredited land trust and non-profit based in Grass Valley with a mission to protect and defend the working and natural lands of the Bear and Yuba River Watersheds and empower healthy, resilient communities through nature access and education.
 There is also an opportunity to directly support a priority project each year through Fund-a-Need contributions during the evening.